singhs020/dotfiles/README.md

 # dotfiles
-it contains dot files which I use on regular basis. following is the list:
+It contains dot files/configs which I use on regular basis. following is the list:

 - .gitignore
 - .eslintrc (deprecated version)